ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.hm-rega/README.md

 If several control centers are to be integrated in ioBroker, a separate instance must be installed and configured for each control center.

-With the installation of ReGaHSS an instance of the adapter "hm-rpc" is installed, which should be configured and activated in advance.
+When ReGaHSS is installed, an instance of the "hm-rpc" adapter is also installed, which should be configured and activated in advance.

 An instance of this adapter can manage up to 5 different instances of the Homematic RPC adapter, which provide different services (each service needs its own RPC instance):